 The rest of the paper is structured as follows.
 Section 2 discusses the relevant state of the art in security protocols and attacks.
-Section 3 explains the misbinding attack against device-pairing protocols and a similar attack when registering new IoT devices to an authentication server.
-In Section 4, we show how to model the attack and the related security properties.
+Section 3 explains the misbinding attack against device-pairing protocols, and Section 4 describes a similar attack when registering new IoT devices to an authentication server or wireless network.
+In Section 5, we show how to model the attacks and the related security properties.
 We also discover a new variant of the misbinding attack.
-Section 5 considers the potential solutions.
-Section 6 discusses the significance of the results, and Section 7 concludes the paper.
+Section 6 considers the potential solutions.
+Section 7 discusses the significance of the results, and Section 8 concludes the paper.